Club Med set to back Chinese bid this week

 Club Med management, led by chief executive Henri Giscard d'Estaing, has consistently backed Guo's offer which is why investors expect it will recommend his offer.

-Gaillon Invest II is majority controlled by Guo's Fosun conglomerate (0656.HK).
+Gaillon Invest II is majority controlled by Guo's Fosun conglomerate.
 It now comprises Fosun with a 62.6 percent stake, Portuguese insurer Fidelidade with 20 percent, French private equity partner Ardian with 5.8 percent, the management of Club Med with 2.9 percent and Chinese travel agency U-Tour with 8.7 percent.